What is Tai Chi?

 Is Tai Chi as an Addiction Treatment Available Near Me?

 If you are considering holistic addiction treatment including Tai Chi classes in the Scottsdale, Arizona area, Pinnacle Peak Recovery can help.
 We offer a wide range of addiction treatment services ready to help you refocus your life and create lasting change.

 At Pinnacle Peak Recovery, we integrate the leading psychotherapy approaches with holistic therapies to give everyone in our program a chance to succeed.
 When you enter our program, dedicated staff get to know you, your struggles, and your goals for treatment.
 Our multidisciplinary team creates an individualized program to help you discover the root causes of your addiction and establish a lifestyle that will help you remain drug free.

-Our holistic approach to substance abuse treatment gives you the knowledge and skills to manage withdrawal symptoms, change personal habits, and develop a mindset geared toward lasting recovery.
+Our holistic approach to substance use treatment gives you the knowledge and skills to manage withdrawal symptoms, change personal habits, and develop a mindset geared toward lasting recovery.
 In addition to holistic addiction treatments, we offer intensive therapy and family counseling, evidence-based addiction treatments, and a supportive environment where you can feel comfortable and confident in your journey.